Ohio State nav bar

 • B.A., Philosophy and Sciences of Culture, University of Urbino, Italy, 2010

-I am a cultural historian and a media scholar.
-I am invested in questions and issues that speak to the impact of bodily representation, environmental humanities, and dynamics of resistance/resiliencies in Italian modern and contemporary literature, poetry, and cinema.
+I am a cultural eco-historian and a media scholar.
+I am invested in questions and issues that speak to the impact of bodily representations, environmental humanities, and dynamics of resistance/resiliencies in Italian modern and contemporary literature, poetry, and cinema.
 My book manuscript Bodies that Matter in Postwar Italy investigates three semantic trajectories of the impact of sensorial, sociopolitical and linguistic ‘storying bodies’ from postwar literatures/media to today’s narratives (Primo Levi, Liana Millu, Domenico Rea, Anna Maria Ortese, Wu Ming, Elena Ferrante, and the partisan poets Andrea Zanzotto and Pier Paolo Pasolini among others) through theories of affective ecology, trauma studies, and biopolitical thought (esp.
 French, Italian, and German traditions).
+The first chapter has also appeared in a shorter version in the volume Scrivere l’orrore, edited by Romano Vecchiet and Angela Fabris on the Holocaust https://www.sbhu.it/scrivere-l-orrore/

-In the last few years, I have also been extremely interested in the impact of ecologies and theories of natural worlds to reframe and rethink how the Italian peninsula, the Mediterranean Sea, and its iconic images explore dynamics of power, landscapes, and care, especially tailored towards the debates around the Anthropocene era.
-To this end, I am partecipating to an International project designed to reflect on eco-pedagogical praxis and methods in our classrooms and curriculum across a variety of perspectives (decolonial, ecofeminism, race studies, etc..) https://www.ecomodlang.com
+In the last few years, I have also been deeply interested in the impact of ecologies and theories of natural worlds to reframe and rethink how the Italian peninsula, the Mediterranean Sea, and its iconic images explore dynamics of power, landscapes, and care.
+I have reviewed volumes on Italian ecologies, designed new courses that tackle the sustainability challenges in EU platforms and spaces exposing students towards the debates around the Anthropocene era.
+To this end, I was a participant of an International projects aimed at reflecting on eco-pedagogical praxis and methods in our curriculum across a variety of perspectives (decolonial, ecofeminism, race studies, etc..) and my contributions have appeared on the online website EcoModLand https://www.ecomodlang.com

-I have also collaborated to an edited volume which explores representation of the Italian South, its socio-historical transformation, its eco-logical strata and characters through documentaries, photography, visual imagination, and films: Basilicata and Southern Italy Between Film and Ecology.
+My reflections on ecologies and visual imaginations of the Italian South have appeared Basilicata and Southern Italy Between Film and Ecology, an edited volume which explores representation of Italian spaces of the South, its socio-historical transformation, its eco-logical strata and characters through documentaries, photography, visual imagination, and films.
 My other articles have appeared in the L’Avventura.
-International Journal of Italian Film and Media Landscapes, and in the volume Scrivere l’orrore on the Holocaust, and in the online magazine, LavoroCulturale (particularly Christian Kuate’s works and the question of Blackness in Italy). .
+International Journal of Italian Film and Media Landscapes, and in the online magazine, LavoroCulturale (particularly Christian Kuate’s works and the question of Blackness in Italy). https://www.lavoroculturale.org/spazi-del- razzismo-strutturale/giuliano-migliori/

 I am an avid reader of ecopoetry.
 My short stories on eco-subjectivity have also appeared on the bilingual magazine, Agua del Pozo/Waters of the well.
-Currently, I am working on a piece, titled "Looking for Mathera", a longing personal gaze-journey into the caves of the old city of Matera and I am reflecting on the challenges and languages of natural subjectivity in a collection called, 'homing'.
+Currently, I am working on a piece, titled "Looking for Mathera.
+Poetics from the rocks ", a longing personal gaze-journey into the caves of the old city of Matera and I am reflecting on the challenges and languages of natural subjectivity in a collection called, 'Nature Homing'. https://watersofthewelljournal.blogspot.com/

 Publications

 • Econarratives in Italian classes.
 Approaches and Methodologies.
-(Forthcoming conference proceedings, MLN Special Issue, Fall 2024)
+(Forthcoming conference proceedings, JRS Special Issue, Fall 2024)

 • Exordium.
 In Baracco A., Gieri M., (eds).
 Basilicata and Southern Italy between Film and Ecology.
 Palgrave MacMillan Chicago, 2022. https://doi.org/10.1007/978-3-031-13573-6_6